 Pura Vida in Costa Rica is more than just luck.
 The country made a commitment to the good life that is paying dividends in spades.
 Over the last 25 years, Costa Rica tripled its gross domestic product while also doubling the amount of forest cover.
 They are dedicated to renewable energy with a quarter of the nation’s energy being generated by renewable sources.
 They estimate that they will be completely carbon neutral by 2025.
 The only greener place in the world is Switzerland.

 They are not only green but “friendly” too.
 They banned recreational hunting in 2012 and are creating massive wildlife protection zones including a marine area larger than Yellowstone Park.
 Additionally, the people are happy.
 Costa Rica continues to place at the top of world lists for life expectancy and happiness index measured in a variety of ways.
 No matter how you slice it, Costa Rica is living la Pura Vida.

 New Mexico is the land of enchantment.
 Thailand is the land of smiles.
 For us, Costa Rica is the land of adventure.
 There is nothing more real than when you come face to face with fear and get outside of your comfort zone.

-In Costa Rica, we crawled through caves, jumped off waterfalls, ziplined off a volcano, ran whitewater, and rappelled down canyons.
+In Costa Rica, we crawled through caves, jumped off waterfalls, ziplined off a volcano, ran whitewater, rappelled down canyons, and explored amazing blue waterfalls.
 After each adventure, we turned to our friends and shouted Pura Vida as our ubiquitous trip motto.
-The world comes alive when adrenaline starts pumping.
-Coming back to an eco-resort or soaking in a hot spring afterwards is simply icing on the cake.
+The world comes alive when the adrenaline starts pumping.
+Coming back to an eco-resort or soaking in a hot spring afterward is simply icing on the cake.

 The sum of Pura Vida